 However, I’d actually argue the biggest issue with the PowerBeats 2 Pro isn’t (somehow) the heart rate accuracy.
 It’s simple getting the heart rate sensor data into Apple devices or 3rd party devices.
 It’s darn-near impossible to do consistently (or even inconsistently), unless I use Android.
 I fail to understand how this got shipped, or how this passed any quality bar/tests.
 When it seems none of the fitness reviewers can make this work (and none of the mainstream tech reviewers covered it), that’s a very legit problem.
 The limitation of being unable to use the heart rate data on gym equipment and play music is downright bizarre.

-Nonetheless, if you’re an Android user, and plan to use it wholly within the phone (meaning, playback of music on the same phone as recording heart rate), and if you do activities with minimal movement (not running outside, or Zumba), then, I guess it kinda works.
+Nonetheless, if you’re an Android user, and plan to use it wholly within the phone (meaning, playback of music on the same phone as recording heart rate), and if you do activities with minimal movement (not running outside, or Zumba), then, I guess I kinda works.
 For my indoor ride, accuracy was largely quite good, until I got to the tippy-top pain locker of some hard intervals where I was sprinting a bit (then it lost track of HR).
 Otherwise, it was fine.
-Of course, while running, it was a hot mess.
+Of course, running it was a hot mess.

 Looking at comparisons, ultimately, the story here isn’t actually much different than the Sennheiser Momentum Sport earbuds that came out a year ago.
 Except, I’d actually argue those sounded better, though, that had even worse heart rate performance.
 Like, it made even the PowerBeats 2 Pro run look picture-perfect.
 I only managed a single salvageable workout on those.
 Though to its credit, at least it properly paired without any issues whatsoever (including to an iPhone).

 If I look back over the course of the last decade of companies touting ear-based heart rate monitoring/sensors, all of them keep saying that it’s “the best place” to monitor heart rate.
 Yet, over the last decade, all of them clearly demonstrate that it’s simply not.
 From tiny startups, to midsized companies, and of course the behemoth that is Apple themselves.
-Every product I’ve tested simply isn’t that good.
+Every product I’ve tested simply isn’t that good.2

-In some ways, I now understand Apple’s somewhat frustrating decision that forces Apple Watch users’ data stream to the Apple Watch’s optical HR sensor over the PowerBeats 2 Pro: The Apple Watch HR sensor actually works.
+In some ways, I now understand Apple’s somewhat frustrating decision that forces Apple Watch users data stream to the Apple Watch’s optical HR sensor over the PowerBeats 2 Pro: The Apple Watch HR sensor actually works.
 And thus, that team has our back and knows better.

 With that – thanks for reading!

-Otherwise, perhaps consider using the below link if shopping on Amazon.
-As an Amazon Associate, I earn from qualifying purchases.
+If you're shopping for the Beats Powerbeats Pro 2 or any other accessory items, please consider using the affiliate links below!
+As an Amazon Associate I earn from qualifying purchases.
 It doesn’t cost you anything extra, but your purchases help support this website a lot.
-It could simply be buying toilet paper, or this pizza oven we use and love.

 Can you pair these things to your watch (Garmin) only and get both music and heart rate?
 This does seem pointless, given that the watch’s HR sensor is likely going to be more accurate.